chloeekk/chloeekk.github.io/posts/ai-max-for-search-seo-sem-collaboration-customer-acquisition/index.md

 Unifying content structure is the prerequisite for AI to "understand who you are."

 ## How to Unify SEO and SEM Structures?
-In AI Max’s placement model, advertisers no longer manually assign landing pages for each ad.
+In AI Max's placement model, advertisers no longer manually assign landing pages for each ad.
 Instead, the system **dynamically selects the most suitable URL** based on search intent, creative performance, user behavior, and other signals.
 This demands that your website structure itself follows a "unified and interpretable" content logic.

-However, different types of advertisers [vary in landing page structures](https://chloevolution.com/zh-cn/posts/saas-landing-page/), so unification approaches will differ:
+However, different types of advertisers [vary in landing page structures](https://chloevolution.com/posts/saas-landing-page/), so unification approaches will differ.
+Understanding [landing page optimization principles](https://chloevolution.com/posts/landing-page-optimization/) helps ensure consistency across channels:

 ### Website Pages vs. Dedicated Ad Landing Pages: Structural Unification and Adaptation